vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-payment-provider-framework.md

 updatedAt: "2022-05-19T17:46:05.176Z"
 ---

->⚠️ This feature is in beta, which means that we are working to improve it.
-We do not recommend the use of this Beta version of PPF for connectors related to stores with a rollout date close (less than 3 months).

 Payment Provider Framework (PPF) is an alternative way to develop payment connectors for your integration through VTEX IO.
 Since the development is based on a boilerplate of an IO app, a lot of the work is already done to implement the needed feature including the [API routes](https://developers.vtex.com/docs/guides/payment-provider-protocol-api-overview), the types used in the request and response bodies, and the [Secure Proxy](https://developers.vtex.com/docs/guides/payments-integration-secure-proxy).
 With PPF, developers also do not need to worry about hosting the connector since it is hosted on the IO infrastructure.

 >⚠️ To develop a new payment connector, it is mandatory to follow the **prerequisites determined by VTEX**.
 You can learn about them in the [Implementation prerequisites section of our Payment Provider Protocol article](https://help.vtex.com/en/tutorial/payment-provider-protocol--RdsT2spdq80MMwwOeEq0m#implementation-prerequisites).